MJeremy2017/unlock-chatgpt/README.md

 # Unlock ChatGPT:  Mastering Prompt Engineering & API
 Deep-Dive into ChatGPT: A Complete Journey from ChatGPT Basics to Expert API Usage.

-## Checkout my full Udemy Course [here](https://www.udemy.com/course/unlock-chatgpt-mastering-prompt-engineering-api/)!
+## Checkout the full Udemy Course [here](https://www.udemy.com/course/unlock-chatgpt-mastering-prompt-engineering-api/)!

 This course aims to